 Grilled Chicken Fajitas

-Marinated chicken cooked on the grill with fajita veggies and then tossed in extra marinade dressing.
+Grilled Chicken Fajitas have marinated chicken cooked on the grill with fajita veggies and tossed in extra marinade.
 These fajitas are great served with tortillas or as a burrito bowl.

 These fajitas have been one of our favorite dinners for years.
 They are perfect for spring when the warmer weather is the perfect invitation to get outside and grill, but we enjoy them year-round.
 I have even braved the snow and grilled these outside in January – they are that good!